thewh1teagle/phonikud/README.md

 - It is recommend to add nikud with [phonikud-onnx](phonikud_onnx) model
 - Hebrew nikud is normalized
 - Most of the Hebrew rules happen in `phonemize.py`
-- It is highly recommend to normalize Hebrew using `kolani.normalize('שָׁלוֹם')` when training models
+- It is highly recommend to normalize Hebrew using `phonikud.normalize('שָׁלוֹם')` when training models

 ### Nikud set and symbols